TanderStudio/ESP32-Devkit-T-ST7789V3/README.md

 To begin, you can choose any display library compatible with the ESP32 Devkit and TFT display.
 I recommend using either [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI?tab=readme-ov-file) by Bodmer or [LovyanGFX](https://github.com/lovyan03/LovyanGFX) by lovyan03.

-The `pin` configuration for the display for this board remains the same across various displays.

 to controll the `Backlight` i recommend to do it separately from the library

 | LCD TFT DISPLAY | GPIO |